thekitchen-pot/thekitchen-pot/src/content/blog/how-to-cook-sausages-in-the-oven.md

 ---
+excerpt: How to cook sausages in an oven instead of deep frying?
+Our tested sausage oven cooking tricks (plus how to tell when they're safely done) for crispier skins.
+showTableOfContents: true
+authorId: kitchenpot1
 title: How to Cook Sausages in the Oven
+source: How To
 slug: how-to-cook-sausages-in-the-oven
 pubDate: 2021-02-02
 modDate: 2025-02-05
+image: src/content/blog/images/Sausages-1.jpg
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/Sausages-1.jpg
 coverAlt: How to Cook Sausages in the Oven
-description: >-
-  If you're in a hurry and hungry, consider cooking sausages in the oven for a quick and delicious meal.
-This method offers a unique taste and evenly cooked sausages within just 30 minutes.
-Plus, it's a healthier option compared
 tags:
   - air-fryers
   - how-air-fryer-works
   - how-to-bake-cookies-on-convection-oven
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: If you're in a hurry and hungry, consider cooking sausages in the oven for a quick and delicious meal.
+This method offers a unique taste and evenly cooked sausages within just 30 minutes.
+Plus, it's a healthier option compared
-  Are you in a hurry and hungry?
+seo: Are you in a hurry and hungry?
 This article offers unique hacks on how to cook sausages in the oven.
 You'll have your snack in 15 minutes!
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 Are you in a hurry and hungry?
 If so, then you should consider cooking sausages since they offer a quick fix.
 Within a few minutes, you’ll be enjoying your sausage delicacy – either plain or with your favorite dessert.